• Skip to primary navigation

 Jakob has played a significant role in growing food year-round.
 From preparing our first raised bed to building greenhouses and installing south-facing windows, he made it possible to grow a real indoor window garden all throughout the long and cold Canadian winters.

-You can grow an indoor edible window garden no matter where you live, it is just as applicable for the far north with cold, long winters, as it is for the super hot summers where nothing grows outdoors any longer (by the way, that is something we have a hard time wrapping our heads around).
+You can grow an indoor edible window garden no matter where you live, it is just as applicable for the far north with cold, long winters, as it is for the super hot summers where nothing grows outdoors.

 However, since we are in Canada, I will write from a northern climate perspective.
 You will still learn how to grow a successful edible window garden in any weather.

 This information has come from practice.
 We write from experience, not theory.
-Over the next months we will share all we have learned about growing an edible window garden with you, so you to can start growing food indoors.
+On our blog, we share what we learn about growing an edible window garden with you, so you can start growing food indoors as well.

 Why grow an edible window garden?